-Served as an appetizer or topping a burger this culinary tradition was born in Kentucky in the 1940's.
+Served as a dip or topping for a burger, this culinary tradition was born in Kentucky in the 1940's.

 The savory spread is a distinctive mix of sharp cheddar, beer, and spices and was introduced to the Kentucky palate in the 1940’s by brothers John and Joe Allman.
 Unlike many fondue-style cheese and beer creations, Kentucky’s version is typically served cold with pretzels, crackers, chips and carrots or celery.
 Louisville chefs have kicked it up a notch with their own unique twists on this culinary tradition.